MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-26-Fitness-Duty-Programs/subpart-G-Laboratories-Certified-Department-Health-Human-Services/section-26.153.md

 (6) The laboratory shall permit representatives of the NRC and any licensee or other entity using the laboratory's services to inspect the laboratory at any time, including unannounced inspections.

-(g) If licensees or other entities use a form other than the current Federal custody-and-control form, licensees and other entities shall provide a memorandum to the laboratory explaining why a non-Federal form was used, but must ensure, at a minimum, that the form used contains all the required information on the Federal custody-and-control form.
+(g) If licensees or other entities use a form other than the current Federal CCF, licensees and other entities shall provide a memorandum to the laboratory explaining why a non-Federal CCF was used, but must ensure, at a minimum, that the form used contains all the required information on the Federal CCF.

 [73 FR 17176, Mar.
 31, 2008, as amended at 74 FR 38328, Aug.
-3, 2009]
+3, 2009; 87 FR 71459, Nov.
+22, 2022]